CSRG-Group/dcs-notes.github.io/cs139/Theory3.md

 # POST
 This request is encoded within the header for the request the query string can can't be seen within the URL browser

+Has a longer Data alowance

+Typically used to send data to the server forms etc.